roboroaster/f--_fitness_tracker/README.md

 3. Run the app (instructions to be added shortly).
  ## Contributing

- We welcome contributions!
-Please see the Contributing Guidelines: CONTRIBUTING.md for more information.
+ We welcome contributions! the Contribution guidelines will be added shortly.

+ ## License

+ This project is licensed under the MIT License - see the LICENSE file for details.